 Shakespeare-Yearbook

-The Shakespeare Jahrbuch is the yearbook of the German Shakespeare Society.
-It was first released in 1865, and since 2019, it is being published by Kröner Verlag (Stuttgart).
-It is a peer-reviewed journal and contains scholarly articles in German and English, usually related to a specific theme, a theatre review with reflections on German Shakespeare productions from the past year, a book review with reviews of important publications in German and international Shakespeare scholarship, as well as reports on the work of the German Shakespeare Society.
+The Shakespeare Jahrbuch is the yearbook of the German Shakespeare Society; it has been published since 1865 and, since 2019, with Kröner (Stuttgart).
+It is peer-reviewed and includes scholarly articles in German and English, usually centred on a main theme, a “theatre review” section with reviews of Shakespeare productions in the German-speaking world from the previous season, a “book review” section with reviews of important publications in German and international Shakespeare studies, and reports on the work of the German Shakespeare Society.

-The editor of the Shakespeare Jahrbuch is Isabel Karremann (Zürich); Felix Sprang (Siegen) is responsible for the theatre review “Theaterschau”; Susanne Gruß (Bamberg) and Lena Steveker (Luxembourg) are responsible for the book review.
+The editors of the Shakespeare Jahrbuch are Isabel Karremann (Zürich); Felix Sprang (Siegen) is responsible for the theatre review, and the book review is overseen by Susanne Gruß (Bamberg) and Allison Lemley (Bamberg).

 - Lukas Erne (Université de Genève)